Digestive and Gastrointestinal Conditions

 When the baby is stable, breathing well and eating without problems, doctors wrap the sac with an elastic bandage, like the ACE bandages you can buy at a drug store.
 The elastic of the bandage slowly pushes the bulge back into your child’s belly.

-In many cases, babies do not need to be in the hospital for paint and wait treatment.
+In most cases, babies do not need to be in the hospital for paint and wait treatment.
 Our nursing staff will teach you how to use the bandage and care for your baby.
-When all of the contents of the sac are pushed into your child's belly, the surgeon will talk with you about an operation to close the remaining hole.
+When all of the contents of the sac are pushed into your child’s belly, the surgeon will talk with you about a surgery to close the remaining hole.

-If your baby's lungs are small, the paint and wait technique may be the best way to treat the omphalocele at first.
+If your baby’s lungs are small, the paint and wait technique may be the best way to treat the omphalocele at first.
 As your baby grows, the lungs and belly get larger.
 This makes more room inside for organs.
-Breathing should no longer be a problem.
+Breathing becomes much easier as the baby grows.

 After Surgery for Omphalocele